Advantages and Disadvantages of Medicare Advantage Plans

 In addition to those mandatory coverage requirements, Medicare Advantage plans may then provide some other benefits that are not covered by Original Medicare.

-Coverage for prescription drugs, dental and vision care and free gym memberships are among the most attractive extra benefits found in Medicare Advantage plans, and these extra benefits are one reason why more than 40% of all Medicare beneficiaries are enrolled in a Medicare Advantage plan.
+Coverage for prescription drugs, dental and vision care and free gym memberships are among the most attractive extra benefits found in Medicare Advantage plans, and these extra benefits are one reason why nearly half of all Medicare beneficiaries are enrolled in a Medicare Advantage plan.1

 What Are the Pros of a Medicare Advantage Plan?